microbiome/OMA/15_beta_diversity.md

 Note: A 3D interactive version of the earlier plot can be found from [here](https://microbiome.github.io/OMA/interactive-3d-plots.html).

-Similarly lets visualize and compare the alcohol sub-polulation.
+Similarly let's visualize and compare the alcohol sub-polulation.

 ```r
 # Calculating the frequencies and percentages for both categories